FredKSchott/snowpack/docs/docs/03-main-concepts.md

 `snowpack dev` - Snowpack's dev server is an instant dev environment for [unbundled development.](#unbundled-development) The dev server will only build a file when it's requested by the browser.
 That means that Snowpack can start up instantly (usually in **<50ms**) and scale to infinitely large projects without slowing down.
 In contrast, it's common to see 30+ second dev startup times when building large apps with a traditional bundler.

-Snowpack supports JSX & TypeScript source code by default, compiling your files to JavaScript before sending them to the browser.
-You can extend this even further with custom [Build Scripts](#build-scripts) & [Plugins](#build-plugins) to connect your favorite build tools to Snowpack: TypeScript, Babel, Vue, Svelte, PostCSS, Sass... go wild!
+Snowpack supports JSX & TypeScript source code by default.
+You can extend your build even further with [custom plugins](#build-plugins) that connect Snowpack with your favorite build tools: TypeScript, Babel, Vue, Svelte, PostCSS, Sass... go wild!

 ### Snowpack's Build Pipeline